lorn-jaeger/wrf-run/README.md

+## WIP Have to update with other code

 > [!NOTE]
 > Documentation of the steps I followed to set up wps_wrf_workflow both for me and for anyone helping me debug this.
+Kind of no longer relevant so just ignore.

 ### Obtaining Code